Many trails take months to travel from end to end, leading you to deal with all types of poor weather conditions.

 - Wear Proper Clothing – When hiking in windy weather, it is important to wear proper clothing.
 This includes a hat, gloves, and wind-resistant clothing.

-- Be Aware of Your Surroundings – When hiking in high winds, be aware of your surroundings at all times.
-This means being aware of downed trees and branches, as well as other flying debris.
+- Be Aware of Your Surroundings – When hiking in high winds, always be aware of your surroundings.
+This means being aware of downed trees, branches, and other flying debris.

 - Watch for Downed Trees and Branches – One of the most dangerous things when hiking in high winds is downed trees and branches.
-If you see a downed tree or branch, be sure to avoid it.
+If you see a downed tree or branch, avoid it.

 - Hike with a Partner – If possible, hike with a partner when hiking in high winds.
-This way, if something happens, there will be someone there to help.
+This way, if something happens, someone will be there to help.

 - Find an Alternative Route – If the wind is too high, it is best to find an alternative route.
 This way, you can avoid any potential hazards.